FileEye/MediaProbe/test/README.md

 [![Build Status](https://secure.travis-ci.org/pel/pel.png?branch=master)](http://travis-ci.org/pel/pel)

-## PEL Test Suite
+## ExifEye Test Suite

-This directory holds the PHPUnit test suite for PEL.
-The test suite consists of a number of core tests which exercise the basic functionality of PEL.
+This directory holds the PHPUnit test suite for ExifEye.
+The test suite consists of a number of core tests which exercise the basic functionality of ExifEye.

 In addition to the core tests, one can download a set of image tests.
-These consist of example images taken from as many different camera models as possible together with a test case that will ensure that PEL can read the data in the image, and that it keeps interpreting the data in the same way.
-This ensures stability in the development process by making sure that PEL keeps reading images in the same way.
+These consist of example images taken from as many different camera models as possible together with a test case that will ensure that ExifEye can read the data in the image, and that it keeps interpreting the data in the same way.
+This ensures stability in the development process by making sure that ExifEye keeps reading images in the same way.

 ## Running the Test Suite